mavericks-lab/-bigcommerce/README.md

 ## BIGCOMMERCE REQUESTS PACKAGE

 ### Description
-This package serves as a request mapper for BigCommerce products, orders, customer, and merchant end points.
+This package serves as a request mapper for BigCommerce products, orders, customers, and merchant end points.

 ### Installation
 ```